altundalyusuf/Mobile-Crypto-Tracking-App/Structure.md

 ### Feature Organization

 - Features are self-contained with their own slices and screens
-- Market feature includes reusable components in a subfolder
+- Market feature includes reusable components and hooks in subfolders
 - No shared components folder (components are feature-specific)
+- Shared utilities and hooks are in `utils/` directory

 ### Navigation